-SeaWorld: Tilikum, orca that killed trainer, has died
+Tilikum, orca that killed trainer, dies at SeaWorld Orlando

 ORLANDO, Fla.
-(AP) — Tilikum, an orca that killed a trainer at SeaWorld Orlando in 2010 and was profiled in a documentary that helped sway popular opinion against keeping killer whales in captivity at SeaWorld parks, has died.
+(AP) — Tilikum the orca has died after more than two decades at SeaWorld Orlando, where he gained notoriety for killing a trainer in 2010 and was later profiled in a documentary that helped sway popular opinion against keeping killer whales in captivity.

+He will not be replaced.
+He was the first of SeaWorld’s orcas to die since the company announced the end of its orca breeding program in March 2016.

 The 2010 death of SeaWorld trainer Dawn Brancheau during a performance with Tilikum after a “Dine with Shamu” show shocked the public and changed the future of orcas at SeaWorld parks.